PaloAltoNetworks/panos.pan.dev/docs/CONTRIBUTING.md

 - Add the appropriate frontmatter (including the unique ID)
 - Add the document ID to an existing or new sidebar/sidebar category

-> Edit the `sidebars.yml` file for adding a document ID to an existing or new sidebar and/or sidebar category.

 ## More resources

 - For more information about Markdown, go to [their site][markdown home].